liyu10000/playboy/java/P2PFileSharing/README.md

  - file list: the list of files or folders to push/pull.
  - control:
 <pre>
 push: upload from local to remote.
 pull: download from remote to local.
 delete: delete file/folder entry.
 add: add new file/folder entry.
-A pop up window will appear for inputs. save info: save host/port and file/folder entries to local csv files, so that it will be loaded next time at GUI startup.
+A pop up window will appear for inputs, need to input full path name here. save info: save host/port and file/folder entries to local csv files, so that it will be loaded next time at GUI startup.
 </pre>

 ### dataflow